-Our laboratory is currently involved in three areas of basic neurobiological research.
-One area comprises studies of molecular pathways underlying the regulation of neuronal growth cone dynamics and interactions leading to neuronal arbor formation.
-In particular, we have focused on the mechanisms which receptors and signaling factors use to mediate self- and homologue-avoidance in the process of defining cell arbor boundaries, a phenomenon that is known as tiling and defines the topology of sensory and motor fields.
-Our model system is the medicinal leech nervous system, for which we have developed or adapted all the tools required for modulating the expression of specific genes in individual embryonic or adult neurons.
+In the area of basic neurobiology, our laboratory is currently investigating interactions leading to establishment of neuronal arbors with specific morphologies.
+In particular, we have focused on the mechanisms which receptors and signaling factors use to mediate self- and homologue-avoidance in the process of defining cell arbor boundaries, a phenomenon that is known as tiling and defines the topology of sensory and motor fields

 Eduardo Macagno received his Ph.D. from Columbia University in 1968.
 He was on the faculty of Columbia from 1973 to 2000.
 From 1993 to 2000 he served as Associate Vice President for Research and Graduate Education and Dean of the Graduate School of Arts and Sciences at Columbia.
 He joined the faculty of the Division of Biological Sciences as Founding Dean in 2001.
 He is the Editor of Developmental Neurobiology and the President of the Academy of Neuroscience for Architecture.
 He also serves on review committees for the Life Sciences Research Foundation and the W. M. Keck Foundation.